jonathanschimpf/from-tumblr-to-react-app/README.md

 The transition required updating the project structure, handling the new index.html root, and ensuring all asset paths (including the public/images/FromTumblrToReact_v2.jpg logo and the new hover “easter egg”) stayed stable in production.
 Everything now builds and deploys smoothly on Netlify’s 2025+ environment using the updated build image.

-Your photo journal runs the same — it just runs faster and is easier to maintain going forward.
+My photo journal runs the same.
+It just runs faster and is easier to maintain going forward.
+I've also kept all that is posted on my Instagram account [@schimpfstagram](https://www.instagram.com/schimpfstagram/) current.
+My newest work always exists on my '.com'.

 <p>&nbsp;</p>